KEAGTORB/seasides2024/advanced-lockpicking.md

 ##  Using Flipper Zero

-The KeyMaker app, compatible with Flipper Zero, allows users to copy a physical key by measuring its bitting.
+The [keyCopier](https://github.com/zinongli/KeyCopier) app, compatible with Flipper Zero, allows users to copy a physical key by measuring its bitting.

 ## Steps